I have good news for you.

 Yes, scabies can be killed by heat.

-When I had scabies I took a bath in a sulfur pool – and the temperature was regulated to 40°C (104°F).
+For some perspective, when I had scabies I took a bath in a sulfur pool – and the temperature was regulated to 40°C (104°F).
 I was told the maximum allowed time was 15 minutes, but I could barely last 7 or 8 minutes before I started to feel dizzy and had to get out.
 It was hot.

 I am quite certain that 50°C (122°F) would be extremely difficult to sit in for more than 10 minutes.
 This is probably why heat treatment is not recommended for scabies treatment.
 It would be the most affordable and natural treatment possible, but it’s just not bearable for most people.
 Most doctors will either prescribe permethrin or ivermectin instead.